ObEngine/Obidog/README.md

 ### Cloning repository

-To make the script run faster, you should export the following environment variable : `OBENGINE_GIT_DIRECTORY`, if you don't export it though, it's fine, Obeldog will clone the repository in a temporary folder (it requires you to have `git` in `PATH`).
+To make the script run faster, you should export the following environment variable : `OBENGINE_GIT_DIRECTORY`, if you don't export it though, it's fine, Obidog will clone the repository in a temporary folder (it requires you to have `git` in `PATH`).

 ## Bindings generator